llkyz/Project3-Booking/README.md

 ### Calendar Page

 The main bulk of the app.
 Regular users can view the number of records for every day, but they're not allowed to see detailed information, nor create or edit new records.
-For staff and admin users, alongside full access to records, they are also able to access data from external shopfronts and push them into the calendar.
+Users with staff/admin permission can access data from external shopfronts and push them into the calendar, alongside full access to all calendar records.

 ![calendar](https://user-images.githubusercontent.com/115427253/208719596-1d6d139c-3ed4-42a9-a0bb-2431ad6c46be.jpg)
 ---